Eppo-exp/sdk-test-data/package-testing/testing-api/README.md

 ## Overview

-The Eppo SDK test data server is a bare bones Express server which serves UFC and Bandit model data for testing SDK integrations.
-The test data server can change the data it serves to each calling SDK by mapping sdkName to a _Scenario_.
+The Eppo SDK test data server is a bare-bones Express server which serves UFC and Bandit model data for testing SDK integrations.
+The test data server can change the data it serves to each calling SDK by mapping `sdkName` to a _Scenario_.
 A _Secenario_ is a collection of UFC data, Bandit model data, test cases and expected results all grouped together under a _label_.
 Using _Scenarios_ to test allows us to verify the caching and reloading behaviours of the SDKs.

 ## Test Scenario Configuration